 Prepayments.
 Prepayments are carried at cost less provision for impairment.
-A prepayment is classified as noncurrent when the goods or services relating to the prepayment are expected to be obtained after one year, or when the prepayment relates to an asset which will itself be classified as non-current upon initial recognition.
+A prepayment is classified as non-current when the goods or services relating to the prepayment are expected to be obtained after one year, or when the prepayment relates to an asset which will itself be classified as non-current upon initial recognition.
 Prepayments to acquire assets are transferred to the carrying amount of the asset once the Group has obtained control of the asset and it is probable that future economic benefits associated with the asset will flow to the Group.
 Other prepayments are written off to profit or loss when the goods or services relating to the prepayments are received.
 If there is an indication that the assets, goods or services relating to a prepayment will not be received, the carrying value of the prepayment is written down accordingly and a corresponding impairment loss is recognised in profit or loss for the year.

 Cash and cash equivalents.
 Cash and cash equivalents include cash in hand, deposits held at call with banks, and other short-term highly liquid investments with original maturities of three months or less.
 Cash and cash equivalents are carried at amortised cost using the effective interest method.
 Restricted balances are excluded from cash and cash equivalents for the purposes of the cash flow statement.
 Balances restricted from being exchanged or used to settle a liability for at least twelve months after the reporting period are included in non-current assets.
 The assigned receivables that were subsequently reclassified as a provided loan are presented by the Group as a part of the cash-flow from investing activities.
+According to standard IAS 7 par.
+26 and 27 cash movements of individual entities in the consolidated cash flow statement are converted from their functional currency to the presentation currency at the average exchange rate (or transaction date exchange rates).
+The difference between the average exchange rates in cash flow statement and closing exchange rates in balance sheet is shown in this item.